topoftheyear/Byte-le-Royale-2019/sphinx/overview.md

 ## Initial Funding

-You will start out 1000 credits.
+You will start out with 2000 credits.
 These credits are used to buy and sell other resources and modules.

 ## Scoring